Travel Warning Policy

 Current Padnos International Center policy is that students may normally not participate in study abroad programs (for GVSU credit) in countries under a Travel Warning issued by the U.S. State Department.

-Current Travel Warnings are posted by the U.S. State Department on their website.
+Current Travel Warnings are posted by the U.S. State Department.

 Travel Warnings are different from Consular Information sheets which are available for every destination country.
 Students should always consult the State Department consular information sheets for countries in which they plan to travel or study before finalizing plans.
 These consular information sheets contain detailed safety and security information, as well as other important information that students should be familiar (health, political stability, etc.) Consular information sheets are also posted by the U.S. State Department.